KureciPlatek/Cortex_M_devEnv/doc/setup/Linux/External_sources_setup.md

 git clone https://github.com/eclipse-threadx/threadx.git
 ```

+>[!HINT]
+>I could use `ThreadX` repository provided by STMicroeletronics but I wanted to do it with Azure's official repository.
+Maybe it is better to use `ThreadX` from STM32CubeH7's repository but I wanted to do it a different way.

 #### Structure of `ThreadX` git repository

 For all ported architectures (core like Cortex-M, whatever) and compiler specific files, we have the following ThreadX folders (`common`) and their corresponding `ports` which contains examples/specific files and other elements to use the `common`, onto a CPU/MCU.